Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-At the conclusion of the hearing or at a later date, the judge or Commissioner for Mining hearing the proceedings will give judgment.
+At the conclusion of the trial or sentencing hearing or at a later date, the judge hearing the proceedings will give judgment.
 The judgment will state the decision and orders and give reasons for making the decision.
 Further information is available on:

 08 May 2023